Possibly in Michigan

 Possibly in Michigan is a 1983 American shot-on-video musical horror short film written and directed by Cecelia Condit, with music by Karen Skladany, who starred in the film as Janice.
-The film follows two women looking for perfumes in a department store, being stalked by a cannibalistic murderer wearing a mask.
+The film follows two women looking for perfumes in a department store, being stalked by a masked, cannibalistic murderer.

 Condit considers it to be part of the "Jill Sands trilogy".
 This refers to three of her films which star the actress Jill Sands: Beneath the Skin, Possibly in Michigan, and Not a Jealous Bone.